-In a Cochrane systematic review, acupuncture added to standard AP may prevent no clinical response compared with standard AP in people with schizophrenia at 3 - 12 months follow-up (RR=0.44, 95% CI 0.28 to 0.57).
+In a Cochrane systematic review, acupuncture added to standard AP may prevent absence of clinical response compared with standard AP in people with schizophrenia at 3 - 12 months follow-up (RR=0.44, 95% CI 0.28 to 0.57).
 In addition, adverse effects were less in combined treatment (RR=0.30, 95% CI 0.11 to 0.83).
-However, the certainty of evidence in this review was generally low and of short duration.
-Shen X et al., 2014, level I
+However, the certainty of evidence in this review was generally low and of short duration.97, level I

 In another Cochrane review, yoga as part of a package of care compared with standard care in schizophrenia may have a better QoL at <6 months follow-up (MD=22.93, 95% CI 19.74 to 26.12).
-This review included small number of small studies with lacked many key outcomes.
-Broderick J et al., 2017, level I
+This review included a few small studies which lacked many key outcomes 98, level I

 In a meta-analysis of eight RCTs, extracted Gingko Biloba used as adjunct therapy to AP may improve symptoms of schizophrenia compared with AP alone (SMD= - 0.49, 95% CI -0.69 to -0.30).
-The certainty of evidence was generally low because most evidence was from short-term trial and graded very low in quality.
-Chen X et al., 2015, level I
+The certainty of evidence was generally low because most evidence was from short-term trials and graded very low in quality.
+99, level I

-• There is insufficient evidence to recommend traditional and complementary medicine in schizophrenia.
+There is insufficient evidence to recommend traditional and complementary medicine in schizophrenia.